hubertsumarno/ISA-lab-hubert/4-verilog-mu0/readme.md

     - One might also like to test edge-cases as in signed extension, corner cases in logical operations, etc.

 - What sorts of edge-cases would be worth testing in instructions like `andi` or `ori`?
-    - ANS: Perform the operation with all the possible combinations of 5b'xxxxx.
+    - ANS: Perform the operation with all the possible combinations of 5'bxxxxx.

 - What sorts of edge-cases would be worth testing in `j`?
     - ANS:
         - Jumping to the start and end of memory.
+        - Loops
         - IDK anymore.

 - If your MIPS CPU goes into an infinite loop for a particular sequence, how would you try to isolate the problem?
     - ANS: First thing to look at is (quite obviously) the jump instructions and where they jump to.
 Then check the values of the registers after every cycle to see which part of your code performs this infinite loop.
+    - You can also try placing a STP instruction somewhere within the loop to see which instruction causes the problem (as if using a debugger basically).